-Multi View allows you to view multiple cameras' views at the same time.
-Multi View can be configured to display 1 to 64 cameras at once.
+Camera View layout allows you to view multiple camera views at the same time.
+You can configure Symphony to display 1 to 25 cameras at once.
 You can have more than one multi view dialog box open.

-Since the Multi View is made up of individual Video Panels, it is possible to configure them individually for appearance, the activities to perform upon alarm events, whether or not to have Timelines, Navigation Bars, etc.
+Since Camera View layout is made up of individual Video Panels, it is possible to configure them individually for appearance, the activities to perform upon alarm events, whether or not to have Timelines, Navigation Bars, etc. The behavior of each video panel can be customized ("Customizing Video Panel Properties" on page 39).